Skip to content

 Preview

-Against this background, in this month’s Allocation Views, we retain an overweight to equities, balanced by an underweight to fixed income.
-Sticky inflation and rising fiscal deficits add upward pressure to long-term government bond yields, while alternatives continue to add diversification and hedging opportunities.
+Against this background, in this month’s Allocation Views, we remain modestly overweight equities within our policy portfolio, balanced by an underweight to fixed income.
+We also allocate to commodities and alternatives for diversification and hedging purposes.

 Macro themes